Gone Abie Gone: Plot

+Production

+In March 2012, Entertainment Weekly reported that Jennifer Tilly, former wife of co-developer Sam Simon, was cast as herself appearing in a poker instructional DVD.
+Composer Marvin Hamlisch made a posthumous appearance as himself after he died in August 2012.
+When asked if producers considered cutting his lines due to his death, executive producer Al Jean stated that since Hamlisch wanted to do the part, they would honor his intentions.
+Anika Noni Rose guest starred as a former wife of Grampa Simpson.
+Rose was a fan of The Simpsons before guest starring in the role.

+Cultural references

+The couch gag is a parody of the Wacky Races media franchise.
+Chucky from the Child's Play franchise appears with Jennifer Tilly on the DVD.

 Reception

 Ratings

-The Simpsons earned a 3.2 in the 18-49 demographic up from 2.6 the previous week.
+The Simpsons earned a 3.2 in the 18-49 demographic.
 It was watched by a total of 6.86 million viewers.
 This made it the most watched show of the night on Fox and the most watched in the 18-49 demographic.
-The episode was repeated on the 23rd and 30 December and was watched by a total of 5.54 million and 6.69 million viewers respectively and winning the Animation Domination line up on both nights.
+It was up from the 2.6 rating from the previous week.
+The episode was repeated on December 30 and was watched by a total of 6.69 million viewers and winning the Animation Domination line up that night.

 Critical reception

 Robert David Sullivan of The A.V.
-Club gave the episode a C+, commenting that the Homer-Grampa subplot was "another thin story with little satiric spark, and we don’t even get much of Grampa Simpson in cranky-old-man insanity" and the Lisa subplot as "especially inconsequential".
+Club gave the episode a C+, commenting that the Homer-Grampa subplot was "another thin story with little satiric spark, and we don’t even get much of Grampa Simpson in cranky-old-man insanity" and the Lisa subplot as "especially inconsequential."

+Teresa Lopez of TV Fanatic gave the episode 4.5 out of 5 stars.
+She enjoyed the more active Grampa in the episode.
+She also highlight the fact that Bart was playing poker as Sideshow Bob.